devices-lab/pro2-cad-workshop/README.md

 </details>

-### 8. Create cutouts for the L and R buttons and the power switch.
+### 8. Create cut-outs for the L and R buttons and the power switch.
-After projecting features of the L and R buttons and power switch into the sketch, draw lines and rectangles make cutouts for these.
+After projecting features of the L and R buttons and power switch into the sketch, draw lines and rectangles make cut-outs for these.
 You can use the dimensioning tools and constraints to make sure they are where you want them.

 > [!TIP]
 > [Dimensions](https://cad.onshape.com/help/Content/sketch-tools-dimension.htm) can be specified in your sketches, defining relationships between geometry elements.
 Use the <img src="media/dimension.png" height="18" style="vertical-align: text-bottom;"> **Dimension (d)** tool to add dimensions to your sketch.